nanoboot/color-shapes-archive/README.md

  * How to merge WARC files into one? cat *.warc.gz > tmp&&mv tmp tmp.warc.gz
  * How to clear Redis? redis-cli FLUSHALL
  * Where to view WARC file? https://replayweb.page
+ * Disable cross-origin policy in Firefox (warning: this is a security bad thing): about:config > security.fileuri.strict_origin_policy

 ## To do